One of the first decisions you must make when architecting a new B2B application? How you’re going to allow users to authenticate.

 The user experience (UX) around honoring those settings can still vary between applications.
 Notion’s universal login page, for example, separates the email and password fields so it can perform the home realm discovery (that’s discovering the tenant) and honor auth settings.

-Note that, Dropbox hides the password field if the email address entered matches a tenant with enterprise authentication enabled.
+Note that Dropbox hides the password field if the email address entered matches a tenant with enterprise authentication enabled.

+Freshworks takes yet another approach, using home realm discovery to ascertain your tenant and redirecting your browser to an organization-specific login page.
 Again, these differences might seem small, but the impact is outsized by a few orders of magnitude by the resulting choices around implementation and infrastructure.

 Tenancy is the architectural decision to isolate the authentication policies, settings, users, and data between each organization registered with an application.
 Multi-tenant architecture is an essential ingredient for the authentication and security of a SaaS app, ensuring a user of organization Foorcorp can never read data belonging to organization Barcorp.